gaearon/react-hot-loader/docs/Troubleshooting.md

 #### It's slowing down my build!

-Make sure you have `exclude: /node_modules/` in loader configuration [just like on this line](https://github.com/gaearon/react-hot-boilerplate/blob/ab01016fc623be5401b480874cc2d71764cdfef0/webpack.config.js#L24).
+Make sure you have `include` limited to your app's modules in loader configuration [just like on this line](https://github.com/gaearon/react-hot-boilerplate/blob/fbdbd93956241320bc3960d350c4dd0030cc6e84/webpack.config.js#L27).
 You never need to process `node_modules` with React Hot Loader.

 #### My bundle is so large!